In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

 Encryption and decryption operations are performed with different keys cryptographically correlated to each other.
 It is also known as Public Key Encryption and is the base for Public Key Infrastructure (PKI).

-Public key is used for encryption so that the Private key can be used for decryption.
+The public key is used for encryption so that the Private key can be used for decryption.

-Every entity participating in the communication which involves asymmetric key encryption, at first, exchanges their public keys with each other so that every entity will have the public keys of all other participating entity, before the actual communication starts.
+Every entity participating in the communication which involves asymmetric key encryption, at first, exchanges their public keys with each other so that every entity will have the public keys of all other participating entities before the actual communication starts.

 Since the private key is private to an entity and is not expected to be available to other entities, asymmetric key encryption ensures privacy without compromising security.